 The Waypoint and route: section allows to customize the look of route points (airports) and the route itself.
 For each type of route point, ie. the starting airport, en-route airport and destination airport, you can choose the icon to be used, the icon color and the label.
 To select icon color, left click on the respective color preview rectangle.
 To remove the color, right click on the rectangle (The icon then will be drawn white as it is).
 The label is the text, that will be drawn over the respective icon.
-At Picture 26: Map Viewer window showing selected flight route you can see that, the icon of starting airport is orange marker with S printed over it and destination airport is red a marker with D over it, which corresponds to the default settings shown on Picture 72: Map Viewer section of Settings.
+At Picture 28: Map Viewer window showing selected flight route you can see that, the icon of starting airport is orange marker with S printed over it and destination airport is red a marker with D over it, which corresponds to the default settings shown on Picture 75: Map Viewer section of Settings.
 The label font can be set the same way as in the case of info bubble text.
-Right click with the mouse into the respective label text box and the font selection dialog will appear.
-Click the middle mouse button into the respective label text field to reset font to default value.
+Right click with the mouse into the respective label text field to reset font to default value.
 For the flight route, you can set the color and width of inner and outer line.
 The color is set simply by left mouse click in the respective color preview box.
 These two does not react to right mouse button, as it makes no sense to remove color and make the path invisible.
-Note that for outer line to be drawn, it mus be thicker than the inner line.
+Note that for outer line to be drawn, it must be thicker than the inner line.